 S 123 Offence of Tipping Off

 Section 123 of the AML/CTF Act prohibits releasing of information under certain circumstances and the net it casts is wide.
-It is possible that the front line staff of a bank might not be aware that reports have been filed in relation to a particular customer.
+It is possible that the front line staff of a bank might not be aware that reports have been filed about a particular customer.
 This has practical implications as the staff who are in direct contact with customers are arguably in the best position to spot red flags.
-S 123 may to have the undesired impact of preventing the sharing of information between financial institutions and between financial institutions and law enforcement agencies.
+S 123 may have the undesired impact of preventing the sharing of information between financial institutions and between financial institutions and law enforcement agencies.

 The bottom line is that banks need to take their AML matters very seriously, comply with the substance of the law rather than just ticking off boxes.
 This is not only because systematic breaches to AML obligations may have serious legal consequences, but also it is their responsibility to do the right thing in our community.
 At the same time, we need to appreciate that banks do not equal law enforcement and it is not the No 1 thing on their list to stop crimes and catch criminals.